Page Reviewed / Updated - Feb. 2019

 To help avoid confusion, it is worth noting that there are three possible funding sources for the Attendant Services Program and the name of the program changes slightly depending on the source.
 One might find the program referred to as General Fund Participant Directed Attendant Care (PDAC), Medicaid PDAC, or General Fund Personal Services.

-The eligibility requirements for this program vary slightly depending on which source of funding is used.
+The eligibility requirements for the Attendant Services Program vary slightly depending on which source of funding is used.
 Regardless of funding source, program participants must be at least 18 years of age and must meet functional and financial requirements.
 Functionally, persons must have a disability and require assistance managing at least two of their activities of daily living.

 Financially, persons must be eligible for Vermont Medicaid (Green Mountain Care) or nearly eligible.
 Both income and assets are considered.
-As of early 2018, single applicants must have less than the allowed Protected Income Level (PIL) of $1,041 per month (or $1,125 in Chittenden county).
+As of early 2019, single applicants must have less than the allowed Protected Income Level (PIL) of $1,066 per month (or $1,158 in Chittenden county).
 They are permitted up to $2,000 in countable resources.
-Worth noting is that one's home, given the applicant or their spouse lives in the home, and a vehicle can be excluded from the countable resource calculation.
+Worth noting is that one's home, given the applicant or their spouse lives in the home and the equity value is under $585,000, household furnishings, and a vehicle can be excluded from the countable resource calculation.

 There are many exceptions to the income and asset limits.
 Working with a professional Medicaid Planner can help individuals structure their income and assets using trusts to ensure their eligibility for the Attendant Services Program.
 More information.